 A Culture of Advocacy

-Beyond curriculum, we embrace a culture of advocacy.
-Many of our residents are drawn to medicine on because of their commitments to human welfare and social justice.
+We believe that in order to truly promote health in our communities, we need to address the root causes of illness.
+Many of our residents are drawn to medicine because of their commitments to human welfare and social justice.
 There is no doubt that they honor those commitments through excellence at the bedside.
 At the same time, bedside medicine has limitations.
 The consequences of social determinants like systemic racism, housing insecurity, hunger, and poor access to healthcare are all around us.
 Advocacy can offer solutions to these ills where clinical medicine falls short.
-Our residents have organized community fund-raisers, written letters to the editor, and participated in legislative advocacy at the state and national level, among other advocacy activities.
+Our residents have organized community fund-raisers, written letters to the editor, reached the public through local news interviews, and participated in legislative advocacy at the state and national level.

 PGY-1/2/3 – Elective Advocacy Opportunities